Skip to main content

 • “The game's visuals, scaling, and performance are all flawless.”

 • “The soundtrack is cool, the voice acting is okay, graphics are beautiful, and the game is well optimized.
-To make it less boring, the game offers a time attack mode and hidden collectibles in each level.”
+For the sake of making you less bored, the game offers a time attack mode and hidden collectibles in each level.”

 • “The game has some performance issues.”